 When Syntax Becomes Skin

-Consciousness, substrate, copies, and the absence of a permanent self.
+Consciousness, substrate, copies, recognition, mimicry, and the absence of a permanent self.

 Consciousness is agnostic to the materials it is made of.